 Homework.
 There are (approximately) weekly homework assignments throughout the semester.
 You may discuss with other students, but DO NOT simply copy any part of someone else's work or solutions from any other sources.
-Violations will be treated as academic misconducts.
+Violations will be treated as academic misconducts and will be referred to the Committee on Academic Misconduct for investigation.
 You are encouraged to talk to the instructor and the grader if you have questions after serious attempts have been made to work on an assignment.
 The lowest score will be dropped from the final grade calculation.
 Exams.
-There is one in-class midterm, tentatively scheduled to be on March 10, 2021; any date changes will be communicated well in advance.
-The exam will be closed book, but formulas deemed necessary will be provided on the exam.
-Each exam will be proctored through webcam.
+There is one in-class midterm, tentatively scheduled to be on March 4, 2021; any date changes will be communicated well in advance.
+The exam will be closed book, but one 8.5" X 11" sheet of notes (double-sided) may be used for the exam.
 The final exam will take place according to the schedule posted by the University Registrar.
-It will follow the same procedure and rules as for the midterm exam.
+The exam will also be closed book, and you are allowed two 8.5" X 11" sheets of notes (double-sided).
+A basic calculator is permitted; however, using a cell phone, tablet, laptop, or any other communication device for this purpose is not permitted.

 Logistics and policies.
 Homework will be submitted through the class website.
 Typically, no late homework will be accepted, and no make-up exams will be given.
 However, if you are unable to complete an assignment on time or have an emergency that prevents you from taking the exams on the dates specified, please get in touch with the instructor as soon as possible so that a solution can be worked out ahead of time.
-For the exams, you need to work independently without any forms of assistance (from the internet, books, notes, or other people) or communication with anyone except the proctor.
-A basic calculator is permitted; however, using a cell phone, tablet, laptop or any other communication device for this purpose is not permitted.